-The Greater Boston Real Estate Board has the ability to call itself America’s oldest real estate trade organization.
+The Greater Boston Real Estate Board is America’s oldest real estate trade organization.
 Since 1889, they have created a robust organization with partners who specialize in commercial and residential development, management, and transactions.
-And when they're not busy networking, the GBREB turns their attention to education, advocacy, and philanthropy—ensuring that the next generation of Bostonians have every opportunity to better their city.
-Unfortunately, the years have not been as kind to the GBREB's IT infrastructure.
+They also invest heavily in education, advocacy, and philanthropy—ensuring that the next generation of Bostonians have every opportunity to better their city.
+Unfortunately, the years have not been as kind to their IT infrastructure.
 Their aging equipment was holding them back and preventing the modern innovation appropriate for such an organization.
 So, they reached out to iCorps, ready to embrace the next project.

 The first core step in the GBREB's digital transformation was fostering employee buy-in.
 They wanted a workplace environment eager to embrace change, so iCorps launched a pilot project: introducing the marketing department to Microsoft SharePoint.
 The pilot allowed iCorps to gauge usability and functionality while providing the marketing team a more intuitive data sharing and storing platform.
 Furthermore, this project successfully demonstrated the value of public cloud offerings from the end-user to the C-suite.
-Enthused by the possibilities, the GBREB committed to a full-scale migration.
+The GBREB committed to a full-scale migration.

 As a member-based organization, the GBREB needed to provide and share information in a secure and dynamic manner.
-Platforms such as SharePoint and OneDrive are highly scalable, eliminating concerns around growing partnerships.
-Furthermore, the user-based pricing model has allowed them to reduce their on-premise footprint and backup by 70%.
+This had been a pain point in the past, as the company struggled to manage data, support the unique content needs of each department, and implement rules around the use and lifecycle of said content. iCorps moved the GBREB to SharePoint and OneDrive and established a security framework that would allow for secure content sharing and management.
+Both applications are designed to scale, supporting the GBREB’s internal and partner growth goals.
+Furthermore, the user-based pricing model has allowed them to reduce their on-premises footprint and backup by 70%.
 As a 501c organization, predictable IT spend has allowed the GBREB to better project the total cost of IT delivery, and better account for growing employee numbers.
-Going forth, the GBREB is continuing to optimize their processes and is implementing Microsoft Teams for seamless communication between internal staff and external stakeholders.

 If your business isn't tapping into the benefits of the cloud yet, we can help.
 As an award-winning Microsoft cloud partner, iCorps is uniquely qualified to assess your business's cloud readiness and determine which cloud IT solutions support your goals most effectively.